 Many governments, organizations and universities are working to develop useful program and monitoring tools for WASH, IPC and health practitioners to make HCFs safer.
 Following the publication of the WHO and UNICEF’s report Water, sanitation and hygiene in health care facilities: Status in low- and middle-income countries and way forward, a global action plan was developed to advance WASH in HCF via four global task teams focused on advocacy, monitoring, research and facility improvements.
 WHO also has a technical unit focusing on IPC and a global IPC network with well-defined goals and objectives.

-In parallel to the global working group’s activities, implementing partners are experimenting with various pieces – such as cleaners, IPC, waste management, water supply, and sanitation – to improve WASH in HCF.
-As a global integrated health program, MCSP has the unique experience implementing WASH to improve maternal, newborn and child health outcomes, and linking with cross-cutting quality improvement and health systems strengthening themes.
-The icons below represent a list of WASH in HCF components.
+In parallel to the global working group’s activities, implementing partners experimented with various pieces – such as cleaners, IPC, waste management, water supply, and sanitation – to improve WASH in HCF.
+As a global integrated health program, MCSP had the unique experience implementing WASH to improve maternal, newborn and child health outcomes, and linking with cross-cutting quality improvement and health systems strengthening themes.

 Infections account for 1.2 million neonatal deaths each year, and for 15% of maternal deaths.

 Source: Black et al. 2010, Lawn et al. 2010

 Video: Challenges and proposed solutions for advancing WASH in healthcare facilities.